Remodeling for Multigenerational Living

 Features to Include in a Remodel for Multigenerational Living

-Here’s a few of the concepts to consider when beginning design work for your remodel with your Kitchen Design Partner-recommended designer.
+Here’s a few of the concepts to consider for your remodel with your Kitchen Design Partner-recommended designer.

 - Smooth, ground-level entrances without stairs